Daksh3K/Learning-Management-System/Tests.md

 For the 3rd question, make the 2nd answer choice this: “CS 19300” For the 3rd question, make the 3rd answer choice this: “CS 24000”

--Step 11: After you finish making the quiz question and answer choices, you should see this JOptionPane:
+-Step 10: After you finish making the quiz question and answer choices, you should see this JOptionPane:

 ![randomizeQuiz](https://user-images.githubusercontent.com/89658307/145690783-9fdf1f27-6b91-4551-9e8c-b0a99817c2a4.PNG)

--Step 12: Press the “Yes” button to randomize the order of questions and answer choices for each question.
+-Step 11: Press the “Yes” button to randomize the order of questions and answer choices for each question.

--Step 13: If you followed the steps correctly up to now, there should be no JOptionPane and only the JFrame that looks like this:
+-Step 12: If you followed the steps correctly up to now, there should be no JOptionPane and only the JFrame that looks like this:

 ![updatedQuizMenu](https://user-images.githubusercontent.com/89658307/145690785-179c778f-642f-480e-ab02-981e7e4037a5.PNG)

-Notice how as soon as the quiz is finished being made, there are real time updates displaying the new quiz we just made in the quizzes menu JFrame.

-Expected Result: Teacher successfully edits a course and creates a quiz
+Expected Result: Teacher successfully edits a quiz

 Test Status: Passed

-## Test 6: Logging out of a teacher account
+## Test 7: Logging out of a teacher account

 -Step 1: Starting from the “Manage Quizzes” JFrame which is where we ended Test 5, click the “X” at the top right corner of the JFrame.
 You should see the “Your created courses” JFrame.